 - mood issues

 Once, my son invited me to sleep in his dorm room, and I did!
-The deafening roar from the hall and the open window to the courtyard below seemed to escalate from midnight to almost 2am, and finally, by 3am most of the commotion died down and I finally fell asleep.
+The deafening roar from the hall and the open window to the courtyard below seemed to escalate from midnight to almost 2 a.m.
+Finally, by 3 a.m., most of the commotion died down and I finally fell asleep.

 Here are some of my favorite tips:

-1. Sleep – College Style
+1. Get Sound Sleep, College Style

-Sleep is needed for our sanity.
-While it is much better to get it at night, a midday nap during a break is better than nothing!
+While it’s much better to get it at night, a midday nap during a break is better than nothing!

 Sadly, our culture is more demanding now than ever before.
 Without adequate nutrition or sleep, students are drawn to coffee, energy drinks (like Red Bull and 5-Hour Energy), and even prescription drugs (like Adderall) to stay up at night and study.

 The need for these stimulants is a sign of a serious sleep deficit and soon the body will give out.
 The body cannot be pushed so hard for so long and not break down.

-Vitamin D Dosage: During the fall and spring college terms, I suggest 5000IU each day.
-In May, after school is out, I recommend getting a vitamin D test to confirm they are in the optimal range, which is 50-80 ng/ml.
-Vitamin D levels can easily be tested from home with a Vitamin D Testing Kit.
+Vitamin D Dosage: During the fall and spring college terms, I suggest 5,000 IU of vitamin D each day.
+In May, after school is out, I recommend getting a vitamin D test to confirm you’re in the optimal range, which is 50-80 ng/ml.
+Vitamin D levels can easily be tested from home with a vitamin D testing kit.

-5. Ashwagandha – Rejuvenation and Stress Support
+5. Take Ashwagandha for Rejuvenation and Stress Support

 In one study, Ashwagandha was shown to both increase and decrease cortisol, a stress-fighting hormone, based on what the body needed at the time.
 In times of exhaustion, cortisol levels plummet, while when over-stimulated or stressed, they can rise.
-(11)

-Ashwagandha is therefore not a stimulant nor a sedative, it provides deep rejuvenative support.
-Ashwagandha is also an herb that is commonly used for supporting energy before a sporting event or a stressful endeavor.
-(12)
+Ashwagandha is therefore not a stimulant nor a sedative, rather it provides deep rejuvenative support.
+Ashwagandha is also commonly used for supporting energy before a sporting event or a stressful endeavor.

-Ashwagandha Dosage: 500– 1000mg (1-2 capsules) of the whole herb with breakfast.
+Ashwagandha Dosage: I suggest taking 500–1000 mg (1-2 capsules) of Whole Herb Ashwagandha with breakfast.

 Turmeric supports the mucosa of the gut, thins the mucus, and supports the flow of bile.

-Turmeric Dosage: 500– 1000mg (1-2 capsules) of the whole herb with breakfast.
+Turmeric Dosage: I suggest taking 500–1,000mg (1-2 capsules) of the Whole Herb Turmeric with breakfast.

-Parenting College Kids
+Parenting College Students

 The key here is to not fight the system and, as parents, support your children as they navigate college life.
-It has been my experience that kids figure out soon enough that the college lifestyle is a drain.
+It has been my experience that students figure out soon enough that the college lifestyle is a drain.